Martinique New York on Broadway, Curio Collection by Hilton: Development and early years

 Although the hotel opened in 1898 as a speculative investment, it instantly became popular.
-The Real Estate Record and Guide wrote in April 1899 that "the Martinique has a waiting list of 65 names, and that at least one suite of two rooms and bath, rented at $500, has been sublet at $1,200."
+The Real Estate Record and Guide wrote in April 1899 that "the Martinique has a waiting list of 65 names, and that at least one suite of two rooms and bath, rented at $500, has been sublet at $1,200".
 The success of the Martinique prompted another developer to construct an apartment hotel on a neighboring site.
 Soon after the Martinique opened, Martin converted the Martinique to a transient hotel; even this did not provide enough room for the growing demand of the neighborhood.
 Mary L. George, who owned the neighboring lots at 1266 and 1268 Broadway, leased the site to Martin.
-George then filed plans for a 16-story annex for the Martinique Hotel in November 1900, to be designed by Hardenbergh.
+George then filed plans for a 16-story annex for the Hotel Martinique in November 1900, to be designed by Hardenbergh.
 The Construction News wrote in 1901 that the annex "is said to be the first hotel building in the world to use fireproof wood throughout".
-The first annex was completed around 1903.
+The first annex was completed in 1903.
+This annex included a bar room accessed by a storefront with granite pilasters.

 In June 1905, Martin rehired Hardenbergh to design an annex on the northeast corner of Broadway and 32nd Street, which at the time was occupied by the Rogers Peet store at 1260 Broadway.
 The new annex was to measure 100 ft on Broadway and 125 ft on 32nd Street.
 That November, Martin bought several adjacent row houses at 42–52 West 33rd Street.
-A set of restaurants and a cafe opened within the hotel in 1906; at the time, William Taylor and Sons were the managers.
+A set of restaurants and a cafe opened within the hotel in 1906; at the time, William Taylor and Son were the managers.
 Work on the planned annex stalled for two years because Martin wished to relocate the Rogers Peet store to the Marbridge Building, which he was constructing two blocks north, before beginning work on the annex.
 Hardenbergh filed plans for the second annex in October 1907, and the Rogers Peet store moved to the first three stories of the Marbridge Building.
-The firm of Moran and Jones designed 388 rooms in the new annex.
+The firm of Moran and Jones designed 388 rooms in the new annex, which also included an enlarged main entrance and various public spaces on the lowest stories.
 The expansion opened on December 21, 1910, at which point daily room rates ranged from $3.50 to $6.00 and up.
-Walter Chandler managed the newly expanded hotel, which could accommodate 1,200 diners and 1,000 transient guests in 600 guestrooms.
+Walter Chandler managed the newly expanded hotel, which could accommodate 1,200 diners and 1,000 transient guests in 600 guest rooms.